mosuka/cockatrice/docs/en/scoring/index.rst

 Scoring
 =======

+Cockatrice fully supports the weighting module (scoring/ranking model) provided by Whoosh.

+This section discusses how to work with a weighting in Cockatrice.

 Weighting Design
 ----------------

-Cockatrice defines the weighting in `YAML <http://yaml.org>`_ format.
-YAML is a human friendly data serialization standard for all programming languages.
+Cockatrice defines the weighting in `YAML <https://yaml.org>`_ or `JSON <https://json.org>`_ format.

-The following items are defined in YAML:
+The following items are defined in configuration:

 * weighting